 Do you often find yourself overestimating what others are capable of understanding and being confused when they don’t?
 Those with higher intelligence can often get confused when others don’t share their knowledge or understanding in a given situation.

-This is a very common sign that you are smarter than you think you are.
+This is a very common sign that you are smarter than you thought you were.
 The ability to grasp information quickly and think a few steps ahead in a given situation is a sign of greater intelligence, as you can anticipate what is coming next.

 You think on your feet